 Your Holy Spirit Social Concerns Committee seeks to broaden our impact by supporting causes embraced by our parishioners.
 Toward that end, we intend to fund small grants (up to $300) and invite our parishioners to submit proposals using a brief application form.
 We look forward to learning about your interests at the local, state, national or international level.

 The Social Concerns Committee sincerely appreciates the positive response to our Butterfly Grants in 2015.
 Parishioners submitted grant proposals that ranged from the development of musical CDs for care at the end of life, to small libraries, to gift cards for individuals released from prison to leveraging $300 into $900 to clothe children without appropriate winter wear (the entire list can be read in the annual report).
 Thank you for your varied and creative proposals.
 Your SCC reviewed the program and have enthusiastically endorsed it for the year 2016.
 We have $1800 which we have committed to the Butterfly Grants.
-The deadlines for submitting proposals are April 1, August 1 and November 15th.
+Check back for 2018 deadlines and application form.
 The grant proposal form is available in the office and on the website.
 We look forward to reading the proposals from all the caring and gifted individuals who occupy the pews of Holy Spirit Parish, thank you again.
-Click here for the application form.
 Click here to read about one example of a Butterfly Grant project.

 Scholarships for Burmese Girls